Muskurake Dekh Zara: Production

 Hiten Paintal plays a negative role for the first time in his career.

+Soundtrack

+The music was composed by Ranjit Barot and had lyrics written by Mehboob.

 Reception

 A critic from The Times of India opined that "So, is there anything to talk about when it comes to Muskurake Dekh Zara?
 Nothing".
 Taran Adarsh of Bollywood Hungama stated that "On the whole, MUSKURAKE DEKH ZARA has no chances absolutely".